draylab/debanikray.github.io/index.md

         <p align='justify'>

-        People sometimes recognize me better by my nickname Wrik.
+        People sometimes recognize me better by my nickname _Wrik_.
 I grew up on the university campus of <a href="http://www.iitkgp.ac.in/">IIT Kharagpur</a> in India.

         </p>
 </div>